wp-plugins/heyyou/readme.txt

 = 0.0.0.1 =
 * April 6th, 2012
 * REMOVED lightbox from plugin to comply with GPL, I'm sorry for this misunderstanding of GPL, please contact me for info on how to fix your heyyou website if it was using the lightbox features; no charge,
+* Version numbering reverted to manually edit exisiting sites for this lightbox issue. once solved, heyyou will jump to milestone 1.0 release,

 = 0.0.13.2 =
 * February 18th, 2012